kean/Future/README.md

 ## License

-Promise is available under the MIT license.
+Pill is available under the MIT license.
 See the LICENSE file for more info.